 The Graduate College requires a minimum of 32 semester hours of graduate credit for the master's degree, although a number of programs require more.
-The Graduate College requires that at least 12 hours be at the 500-level or greater and approved for graduate credit (including thesis, research or independent study credit), and that 8 of these 12 hours be in the major [124].
-Half or more of the hours applied to a master's degree must be earned in courses counted for residence credit, (see chapter V.A.4 [100] and chapter IV.C [58] for more details and to see when transfer credit may count as residence credit).
-See chapter V.A.4 [125] if enrolling for thesis research credit.
-See the Graduate College Policy for the Approval of New and Revised Graduate Degree Programs [126] for more details.
+The Graduate College requires that at least 12 hours be at the 500-level or greater and approved for graduate credit (including thesis, research or independent study credit), and that 8 of these 12 hours be in the major.
+Half or more of the hours applied to a master's degree must be earned in courses counted for residence credit.
+See the Graduate College Policy for the Approval of New and Revised Graduate Degree Programs for more details.